btqdesign/ahc-isaaya/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.16, August 14, 2018 =
+* Changed: Set the Google Maps API version to 3.33 to prevent [weekly API updates](https://developers.google.com/maps/documentation/javascript/versions) from suddenly breaking the map.
+You can overwrite the version number with the wpsl_gmap_api_version filter.

 = 2.2.15, May 24, 2018 =
 * Added: Included a 'Export Location Data' button in the admin editor to make it easier to handle possible GDPR data access requests.
 If you want to, then you can hide it with [this](https://wpstorelocator.co/document/wpsl_enable_export_option/) filter.